|Nutritional Guidelines (per serving)|

 - Slightly more than 1/4 stick/35 grams unsalted butter

 - 1/2 pound ground beef

 - 1 medium onion (chopped)

 - 2 cans tomato sauce (28 ounces each)

 - Black pepper to taste

 - 2 cups mozzarella cheese (shredded)

-- Make the red sauce: Brown the ground beef and pork in a large skillet or heavy-bottomed saucepan.
-Drain excess fat (reserving 2 Tbsp for the next step), remove meat from pan and set aside.
+Make the red sauce: Brown the ground beef and pork in a large skillet or heavy-bottomed saucepan.
+Drain excess fat (reserving 2 tablespoons for the next step), remove meat from pan, and set aside.

-- Assemble the lasagna: Ladle enough red sauce to cover the bottom of a 3-qt ovenproof baking dish.
+Assemble the lasagna: Ladle enough red sauce to cover the bottom of a 3-quart ovenproof baking dish.
 Arrange a layer of pasta atop the red sauce, then another layer of red sauce.
-Drizzle roughly one-third of the béchamel evenly atop the red sauce.
-Repeat the previous step two more times — pasta, red sauce and béchamel — until you have three layers in place.
+Drizzle roughly 1/3 of the béchamel evenly atop the red sauce.
+Repeat the previous step two more times—pasta, red sauce, and béchamel—until you have three layers in place.

 Spread the shredded mozzarella evenly atop the lasagna, then sprinkle with the grated Parmesan.
 Cover the dish tightly with foil and bake for 40 minutes.